BryanHarrisScripts/OpenStorytelling-Live-Github/LiveStory1/Martian Dreams and Martian Realities.md

   - **Shot Type**: Wide Shot
   - **Narrative Focus**: Bryan overlooking the Martian horizon
   - **GEN ID**: P0j4Jd8tyNNbxYiT

-  - Great!
-Moving on to Scene 2 from Chapter 1.
-This image will depict Bryan's 600 sq. ft. dome-shaped Martian habitat, showcasing its modern architecture against the Martian backdrop.
-The focus will be on highlighting the unique design and resilience of the habitat in the Martian environment.
-I'll proceed with creating this image and provide a GEN ID for future reference.

 Here is the image for Scene 2 from Chapter 1 of "Martian Dreams and Martian Realities."
 This visual showcases Bryan's 600 sq. ft. dome-shaped Martian habitat, set against the Martian landscape.
 The design highlights the modern architecture and resilience essential for Martian conditions.